-- The welfare of children and adults at risk is paramount. - All children and adults at risk, regardless of age, disability, gender, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion and/or sexual orientation (defined as Protected Characteristics within the Equality Act 2010) have the right to equal protection from all types of harm or abuse. - Working in partnership with children, adults at risk, and their family or support network is essential in promoting and embedding this policy.
+- The welfare of children and adults at risk is paramount. - All children and adults at risk, regardless of age, disability, gender, confidential manner. gender reassignment, pregnancy and maternity, marriage and civil • Providing effective management for colleagues and volunteers partnership, race, religion and/or sexual orientation (defined as Protected through supervision, support, mentoring and training in accordance Characteristics within the Equality Act 2010) have the right to equal with the requirement and time frames of the Safeguarding Workforce protection from all types of harm or abuse.
+Development Plan. - Working in partnership with children, adults at risk, and their family or support network is essential in promoting and embedding this policy.